schorschii/OCO-Server/docs/Permissions.md

 # OCO: Permissions
 Every OCO system user has one role assigned.
 The role defines which actions he is allowed to do.
 Roles are described as a JSON object in the database table `system_user_role`.
 By default, there is one role called "Superadmin" which allows everything.

+This page describes the role architecture for system users.
+For domain user (self service) roles, please have a look at the [Self Service](Self-Service.md) page.

 ## Create Own R{o|u}les
-You can create your own roles by adding a new role record in the database with a JSON-ACL (Access Control List) string like the following.
+You can create your own roles by adding a new role on the web frontend settings page with a JSON-ACL (Access Control List) string like the following.

 **Please note:**
 - for managing group memberships, the user needs `write` permissions on both the computer/package/report **and** the group.